AH-Software

-AH-Software is the software brand of AHS Co., Ltd., an importer of digital audio workstations and encoders in Tokyo, Japan.
+AH-Software is the software brand of AHS Co., Ltd. (original full name: Artist House Solutions Co., Ltd.), an importer of digital audio workstations and encoders in Tokyo, Japan.
 It is also known as the developer of Voiceroid and a number of Vocaloid voicebanks.

 Products and services

 Vocaloid Products

 AHS released their first Vocaloids on December 4, 2009, named SF-A2 Miki, Kaai Yuki, and Hiyama Kiyoteru.
 Kaai Yuki became the first Vocaloid to use a child's voice.
-AHS also published a Hello Kitty-based Vocaloid, "Nekomura Iroha", based on the Kittyler featured in the game Hello Kitty to Issho!
+AHS also published a Hello Kitty-based Vocaloid, Nekomura Iroha, based on the Kittyler featured in the game Hello Kitty to Issho!
 Block Crash 123!! in cooperation with Sanrio.
 AHS are also heading the first project led by producers working with the software.